chesiy/EMNLP23-PsyEx/README.md

 - runme_psyex_wo_multitask.sh: run the experiment of PsyEx without multi-task learning
 - runme_psyex_wo_symp.sh: run the experiment of PsyEx without symptom stream
 - runme_psyex_wo_multiattn: run the experiment of PsyEx without multiple attention layers for each disease.

+Please don't hesitate to reach out if you encounter any issues with the code or dataset.